sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

 2. Local machine or a virtual machine configured with:

-   - A browser, preferably the Microsoft Edge or Chrome for consistency with the lab implementation tests.
+   - A browser, preferably the new Microsoft Edge or Chrome for consistency with the lab implementation tests.

 3. You will install other tools throughout the exercises.

    > **Very important**: You should be typing all the commands as they appear in the guide.
 Do not try to copy and paste to your command windows or other documents when instructed to enter the information shown in this document, except where explicitly stated in this document.
 There can be issues with Copy and Paste that result in errors, execution of instructions, or creation of file content.

 ## Exercise 1: Create and build Docker images